-Class #520 -Open A is open to experienced handlers in their first year of Open dog training.
-This class is open to exhibitors in their 1st year of Open Obedience training with no prior experience in Open Obedience training.
+Class #520 -Open A This class is open to exhibitors in their 1st year of Open Obedience training with no prior experience in Open Obedience training.
+Exhibitors and dogs may only compete in Open A for one year.
 All exercises in these classes will be judged according to AKC specifications except registration of dog is not required.

-Class #521-Open B is open to experienced handlers in their second or higher year of Open dog training.
-This class is open to exhibitors or dogs with previous experience in Open Obedience training OR exhibitors and dogs who did not earn a qualifying score in Open A. The youth and dog team may continue to compete in this class, even after receiving a qualifying score in Open Obedience at a previous State or County Fair.
-Some of the exercises in these classes have been modified from AKC guidelines to better meet the needs of 4-H youth.
+Class #521-Open B - This class is open to exhibitors and dogs who did not earn a qualifying score in Open A. Handlers with prior Open experience who are showing a new dog, or new handlers showing an experienced Open dog should also enter the B class.
+This class is open to exhibitors or dogs with previous experience in Open Obedience training OR exhibitors and dogs who did not earn a qualifying score in Open A.qualifying score in Open A.The youth and dog team may continue to compete in this class, even after receiving a qualifying score in Open Obedience at a previous Exercise PointsHeel Free & Figure Eight (inanimate objects may be used for Fig 8)40 30Drop on Recall30